shuibing9420/shuibing9420.github.io/_pages/service.md

 ##### **Program Committee**
+- The 29th National Conference of Information Storage (NCIS2023)
+- The 5th International Conference on High-Performance Big Data and Intelligent Systems (HDIS2023)
 - The 52nd International Conference on Parallel Processing (ICPP 2023)
 - The 23rd ChinaSys Workshop (ChinaSys23rd, China, 2022)
 - The 4th International Conference on High-Performance Big Data and Intelligent Systems (HDIS2022)